nervosnetwork/docs/docs/basic-concepts/architecture.md

 ### Transaction Verification

-> [Here is an RFC](https://github.com/nervosnetwork/rfcs/pull/80) that lists all the transaction verification rules defined by CKB protocol. //check link
+> [Here is an RFC](https://github.com/nervosnetwork/rfcs/pull/80) that lists all the transaction verification rules defined by CKB protocol.

 After a CKB node receives a transaction, it will first verify that the transaction conforms to CKB protocol rules, examples of protocol rules: